pohmelie/cock/readme.md

     - `name` can be set only once, further set will lead to exception.
     - `name` field will be converted to «underscore» view (e.g. `a-b_c` internaly will be converted to `a_b_c`).
 - `**attributes` propagated to `click.option` decorator.
-    - `required` attribute forbidden, since it breaks machinery.
+    - `required` attribute forbidden, since it breaks internal logic.

 # Deprecations and removals